 The dissemination format needs to be established.
 Data can be made available in standard format such as CSV, Microsoft Word/Excel and PDF format.
 This format will be of great importance to students, researchers and other stakeholders for further processing.
 Generation of reports in datasets format that can be uploaded to the Open Data Portal of Mauritius (https://data.govmu.org/dkan/)

-The GEF project will work with CCD, the Central Informatics Bureau and the Central Information Systems Division to upgrade the CICC as per the improvement areas identified.
+The GEF project will work with CCD, the Central Informatics Bureau, the Government Online Centre (GOC) and the Central Information Systems Division to upgrade the CICC as per the improvement areas identified.

 The CBIT project will also support MoESWMCC and Statistics Mauritius, in the context of the baseline Shared Environmental Information System (SEIS) project, to link the SEIS Indicator Reporting Information System (IRIS) to the CCIC, such that inventory data can be ‘pulled’ from the CCIC and displayed in IRIS on an ongoing basis.